mParticle/docs/src/pages/developers/migration/segment/index.md

 ### mParticle

-mParticle supports associating users with identifiers as well as freeform attributes.
 In addition to `identify`, mParticle also supports `login`, `logout`, and `modify`.
-Reference the code below for a basic migration guide, and also navigate to the [mParticle Identity Guide](/guides/idsync/introduction) to learn more.
+Reference the code below for a basic migration guide, and navigate to the [mParticle Identity Guide](/guides/idsync/introduction) to learn more.

 HTTP Endpoint: `POST https://s2s.mparticle.com/v2/events`